mb803/website4/content/artic.md

 * **Difficulty learning to read and write:** Children with speech sound disorders are at a higher risk of literacy-related delays
 * **Social and emotional impact:** If your child is particularly aware and self-conscious of their speech errors, it may impact their social engagement with their peers at school and extracurricular activities.

+At MollyBSLP, we offer virtual speech therapy in NJ, NY, and VA.
+Speech therapy at home in NJ is also available to a limited coverage area.
 Do you have concerns about your child’s speech development?

 [Let's get in touch.](/#let-s-get-in-touch)